Margaret R. Fox: Society of Women Engineers

 Fox was in charge of the Technical Program for the first International Conference of Women Engineers and Scientists (ICWES) which was held in New York City, United States of America in 1964 and was organised by the Society of Women Engineers (SWE).
 She worked alongside Beatrice Hicks the Conference Director and Ruth Shafer the Operations Chairman and Elsie Eaves who managed the PR for the conference.

 Fox was elected a Fellow of SWE in 1991.

+Personal life

+Fox was a Soroptimist and was one of 26 Washington area residents honored by The Capital Area Division of the United Nations Association in 1979 for their work in furthering human rights.

+Margaret R. Fox died on August 27, 2006, in Monroe, Wisconsin, aged 90 and was buried with her family at Immaculate Conception Catholic Church Cemetery, Lafayette County, Wisconsin.